emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
-## Beech
-### Score: 17/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on its non-embed beechplayer. ✔️
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Site has watch lists + favorites, and they can be synced across devices. ✔️
-1. Site has sorting, and when you login + rate items it'll give you recs based on those. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (beech player). ✔️
-1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

-***
 ## uira.live